 Carbon Free Water

-Being one of the largest energy user in Sonoma County, in 2006, the Water Agency committed to the goal of operating a carbon free water system by 2015.
-To achieve this goal, the Water Agency is actively working to diversify its energy portfolio and reduce its energy and fuel needs through efficiency and renewable energy production.
+The Water Agency will inevitably be one of the largest energy users in Sonoma County.
+We treat, pump and distribute water and wastewater for more than 600,000 residents in Sonoma and Marin counties.
+In light of this, in 2006, the Water Agency committed to the goal of operating a carbon free water system by 2015.
+To achieve and sustain carbon free water, the Water Agency is actively working to diversify its energy portfolio and reduce its energy and fuel needs through efficiency and renewable energy production.
 Through this effort, the Water Agency is helping to pioneer new technologies that have been carefully evaluated for economic viability.

 The Water Agency has received recognition from numerous distinguished organizations for its Carbon Free Water program.
 Below are several of the awards presented to the Water Agency.